yugeniom/S4/README.md

 make S4_pyext
 ```

 Running the `make boost` command before `make S4_pyext` should automatically download and compile the relevant Boost libraries in the local S4 directory.
-HOWEVER, this appears to cause problems on macOS, so if you are installing on macOS you should install the boost libraries using Homebrew (see below).
+HOWEVER, this appears to cause problems on macOS, so if you are installing on macOS you should install the boost libraries
+using Homebrew (see below).
 If you want to use Boost libraries in a different location you will have to edit the Makefile.

+**Note for users of new (late 2020 onwards) Apple machines with M1/Apple silicon/ARM chips: you will need to use Makefile.m1
+to compile successfully, see notes below on how to do this.**

 ## Installing relevant libraries etc.: